jruwaard/aph_ema_handbook/docs/EMA.md

 "garbage-in/garbage-out" principle.
 Before EMI's can be considered, the psychometric properties of EMA measures should be demonstrated first.

-## EMA research findings: A birds-eye view
+## EMA Research Findings: A Birds-eye View

 The use of EMA in mental health research might seem novel but this methodology has a long track record.
 Already in the 1980's, early pioneers used electronic